Status: The Business Corporations Amendment Act came into force on May 31, 2022

 Ministry responsible: Service Alberta

-Bill 84: Business Corporations Amendment Act modernizes corporate legislation to reduce red tape and administrative burdens so innovators, entrepreneurs and job-creators consider Alberta first when looking to incorporate, invest or grow their business.
+The Business Corporations Amendment Act (formerly Bill 84) modernizes corporate legislation to reduce red tape and administrative burdens so innovators, entrepreneurs and job-creators consider Alberta first when looking to incorporate, invest or grow their business.

 Amendments ensure Alberta's corporations legislation is in line with other provinces and makes it a leader over other jurisdictions, wherever possible.
 It expands corporate opportunities for directors, and clarifies their responsibilities and protections.
 It also increases the timeframes for dissolved corporations to get back into business.

 We reached out to over 200 business experts between July 2020 and September 2021 to find out what was needed to give businesses every competitive advantage possible to succeed.